WangmhCHN/MTFR/README.md

 It is a hybrid forecasting model working for multivariable time series forecasting.
 It integrates the multivariable data decomposition and feature selection based on explainable artificial intelligence (XAI).
 It can handle multivariable forecasting tasks (multivariate-to-univariate tasks), and is particularly suitable for volatile time series.

-The codes and the related datasets will be made publicly available before the paper is accepted.
+The codes and the related datasets will be made publicly available after the paper is accepted.